esperanca/personal_website/src/posts/weeknotes-38.md

   - sci-fi
   - nexialism
 ---
 Life was so challenging that writing was a nuisance.
 My latest update was four months ago, and so much happened.
 After recovering from long-covid symptoms, I had the two vaccines.
-The first shot was hard: the adverse effects put me down for weeks.
-The second one was softer, and I am considering myself fully recovered.
+The first shot was hard: the adverse effects annoyed me for weeks.
+The second one was easier, and I am considering myself fully recovered.
 I have a new job and completed another lap completed around the sun: 43 years!
 In this blog post I am bringing some good news and valuable learnings.
 If it's your first time here, here is how [I structure my writing](https://gist.github.com/esperanca/5b91a7c64d6a1660cee2631759f425b7).
 I hope you enjoy it.

 # Top 3 links